 Learn what brown butter is and how to make it for cookies and cakes using this easy recipe!
 This technique for cooking butter on the stove gives a nutty flavour to the butter and baked goods made with it!
 Once you learn to make it, you will want to brown butter for many of your baking recipes.

 Brown butter (also called browned butter) is a higher-fat version of butter, made by browning the milk solids in butter in a process that lends it a nutty flavour.

 Brown butter is prized for its complex flavour.
 French pastry chefs use it to make financiers and madeleines, among other things.
-You can even make classic chocolate chip cookies with brown butter instead of regular butter.
+You can even make these chocolate chip cookies with pecans with brown butter instead of regular butter.